-1. Start With the Right Kind of Food Coloring
+1. Start With the Right Food Coloring

-Liquid food coloring has more water in it than the other kinds, which can affect the consistency of your frosting or fondant.
-Use too much and you might end up with something that's sloppy and unstable or sticky and unusable.
+In our experience, gel or paste food coloring is better than the liquid variety.
+Liquid food coloring contains more water, which can affect the consistency of your frosting or fondant.
+Use too much and you might end up with something that's sloppy and unstable, or sticky and unusable.

 2. Keep Your Flavors on Point

 When you want a dark-hued frosting, start with a chocolate buttercream .
 (As long as you're OK with the chocolate flavor, of course.)
 That will allow you to use less food coloring, so it's less likely you'll get any weird aftertaste.

 It's also best to always use high-quality natural extracts and essences when flavoring your frosting.
 Avoid anything labeled "flavoring" — these are more likely to be imitation.
 For vanilla, a concentrated vanilla bean paste should be your default.
 You don't want to go overboard, but a more intense flavor will make your frosting taste better regardless of how much coloring is in it.

 The secret to really deepening your color: plastic wrap and time.
 After mixing your buttercream or frosting, simply cover the bowl with plastic wrap so it's airtight.
 Set it aside for 30 minutes to two hours, depending on how much time you have.
 The colors will deepen over time.

 4. Become a Mix Master